worktheclock/replit.github.io/tutorials/11-using-the-replit-database.md

 Now create a new Python repl called "phonebook".

-## Adding and reading data using the Repl.it database
+## Adding and reading data using the Replit database

 In the `main.py` file import the database driver with this code: